Dissipation-induced topological insulators: A no-go theorem and a recipe: Conclusions

 These results give rise to many important questions for future study.
 Among them is the effects of including the Hamiltonian in the Lindblad dynamics~\eqref{eqn:master}.
-While this neither modifies the results of the no-go theorem nor is necessary for our recipe as we have seen above, it may allow one to define currents and hence, e.g., Hall conductivity.
-Our recent results~\cite{shavit} indicate that the latter is not generally quantized (a similar situation holds for Laughlin-type charge pumping~\cite{laughlin81}).
+While this neither modifies the results of the no-go theorem nor is necessary for our recipe as we have seen above, it may allow one to define currents and hence, e.g., the Hall conductivity.
+Our recent results~\cite{shavit19} indicate that the latter is not generally quantized in the driven-dissipative case.
+A similar conclusion holds for Laughlin-type charge pumping~\cite{laughlin81}.
 Thus, the equilibrium relation between topology, edge modes, and quantized responses does not generalize unmodified to nonequilibrium situations, an interesting topic for further research.

-Even more exiting directions open up when going beyond quadratic dynamics.
-With interactions, states which were distinct in the noninteracting case may become topologically-equivalent (first realized in 1D~\cite{fidkowski11,turner11}), while new phases could arise~\cite{kitaev06,wen_notes,wen,bergholtz13,parameswaran13}.
-Moreover, above 1D the inclusion of interactions may lead to ``topologically-ordered states'' (e..g, fractional quantum Hall), whose excitations display fractional charge and statistics (anyons)~\cite{wen,bergholtz13,parameswaran13}.
+Even more exciting directions open up when going beyond quadratic dynamics, thus allowing for the creation of strongly-correlated dissipative states.
+In the topological context, states which were distinct in the noninteracting case may become topologically-equivalent (first realized in 1D~\cite{fidkowski11,turner11}), while new phases could arise~\cite{kitaev06,zeng15,wen,katsura10,green10,tang11,sun11,neupert11,bergholtz13,parameswaran13}.
+In particular, above 1D the inclusion of interactions may lead to ``topologically-ordered states'' (e.g., fractional quantum Hall), whose excitations display fractional charge and statistics (anyons).
 The statistics could even be nonabelian, raising the possibility of topological quantum computation \cite{nayak08}.
-It would be interesting to understand the dissipative analogues of these, and the even more exciting possibility of topological phenomena which only occur out of equilibrium.
+It would be interesting to understand the dissipative analogues of these, and the even more exciting possibility of novel topological phenomena which occur only out of equilibrium.